 What’s wrong with me?
 Is there something I could’ve done to prevent it?
 Unfortunately, nothing the mother could’ve done to prevent the miscarriage from happening in most cases.

 If a mother doesn’t take the time to address her feelings from the previous loss, it will continue to affect her and worsen with each new pregnancy, ending in being pregnant and depressed.

 When people say that stress kills, they aren’t lying.
 Everyone experiences stress at one time or another throughout their life.

 If your body remains in a constant state of stress, several things will happen to your body.
 The things that happen to your body when you’re stressed.

 If you’re a woman that’s expecting, it’s not good for you or your unborn child to remain in a state of stress because it can negatively affect both the mother and the child.

 There are several signs of prenatal depression you can be on the lookout for.
-If you begin to experience any of the signs, you must speak with your doctor about the resources available to women experiencing the same thing you’re experiencing.
+If you begin to experience any of the signs, you must speak with your doctor about the resources available to women experiencing similar mental health problems.

 If you currently don’t have a primary care physician, you can always take a self-quiz to determine if you’re feeling prenatal/postpartum depression.

 For many women, the feeling of being pregnant is hopeful and joyous, but for mothers that are experiencing prenatal depression, the only thing they’ll feel is overwhelmed.
 Overwhelmed about what’s to come and how they’re going to take care of themselves and their children.